Sefayet-Alam/Web-Development-Project-Manager/README.md

 # Web development Course Manager

 **Web development Course Manager** is a web application built with React for the front end and Python with Django for the back end.
-This application allows users to manage their projects efficiently by providing features to create, update, delete, and search for projects.
-Each project can have a start date, an end date, a status, and comments. </br>
+This application allows teachers to manage their students' projects efficiently by providing features to create, update, delete, and search for projects.
+Each project can have a start date, an end date, a status, and comments.
+This project also includes authentication.
+Therefore,only teachers can access and make operations on the records..</br>

 ## Features

+- **Authentication** : Login and Sign Up features are added to make the app secure.
-- **Create Projects**: Add new projects with a title, start date, end date, status, and comments.
+- **Create Projects**: Add new projects for a student with title, Student name, Student ID, student contact, start date, end date, status, and comments.
-- **Update Projects**: Modify existing projects to keep them up to date.
+- **Update Projects**: Modify existing project records to keep them up to date.
 - **Delete Projects**: Remove projects that are no longer needed.
 - **Search Projects**: Easily find projects using the search functionality on the home page.

 ## Technologies Used